 For many, software development has to be done in a powerful desktop machine, and that might be true if what you are developing requires it.
-However, if you are a software developer building web apps or phone apps then you don’t really need that much hardware power.
+However, if you are a software developer building web apps or phone apps, then you don’t really need that much hardware power.
 After many years of developing software for Windows, iOS and the Web, I can’t find a reason a laptop isn’t better than a desktop machine.
-A laptop these days gives you more than enough power to run the most demanding IDE applications such as Visual Studio, Aptana, etc… and today’s laptops can even run a database server and virtual machines.
+A computer these days gives you more than enough power to run the most demanding IDE applications such as Visual Studio, Aptana, etc… and today’s laptops can even run a database server and virtual machines.

 One of the main things I discovered is that I love the simplicity of MacBooks.
-The lack of labels, little flashing lights, lack of ports, etc is actually one of the things I like the most.
+The lack of labels, little-flashing lights, lack of ports, etc. is actually one of the things I like the most.
 Many of you will disagree with me about the following, I do prefer the Windows 7 operating system over OS X. I might be biased about my opinion because I have used Windows for a long time and I am also primarily a .NET developer, and unlike many other Windows users, I find Windows a joy to work with.
 Really.

 One of the great benefits of MacBooks is that you don’t have to compromise, you can use both OS X and Windows 7, no problem.
 I’ve found VMware Fusion a great tool to do this.
 VMware Fusion allows you to run both operating systems in parallel, and it works very well.

 When choosing a laptop for software development, you want to have something that is flexible and powerful enough to run all the software and operating systems you need.
 If you are a .NET developer and do some iOS development, then a MacBook is probably the laptop you need.
 It is easier to run Windows on a MacBook than the opposite, just try it.